deployKF/website/content/guides/getting-started.md

 ??? question_secondary "Who uses deployKF?"

-    deployKF is a new project, and we are still building our community.

-    Please consider adding your organization to our [list of adopters](https://github.com/deployKF/deployKF/blob/main/ADOPTERS.md).
+    deployKF is a new project, and we are still building our community, consider [adding your organization](https://github.com/deployKF/deployKF/blob/main/ADOPTERS.md) to our list of adopters.

-### Media Coverage
+### Media

 ??? youtube "Intro / Demo - Kubeflow Community Call - July 2023"